On Air Now

 “We’ve had professional contests or series for vocalists but never just piano.
 This instrument really is for everybody.
 Piano connects people, it touches hearts.
 This is the sort of show I’ve always wanted to do.”

-Mika, previously a judge on the Italian X Factor and the French version of The Voice, told The Guardian that amateur pianists will bring “honesty” to the talent show.
+Mika, previously a judge on the Italian X Factor and the French version of The Voice, told The Guardian that amateur pianists would bring “honesty” to the talent show.
 “They wear their heart on their sleeve in a way professionals just aren’t able to do,” the singer added.

 For Lang Lang, playing in train stations rather than concert halls makes it “much more casual and spontaneous”, and brings an element of surprise among the audience.
 Be they a busy commuter, a stressed parent or a crying child, they all have the capacity to be immediately calmed or delighted by the sound of a piano.